chosam2322/chosam2322.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello and welcome to my page!
-My name is Christian Hosam and I am a fifth year PhD Candidate in Political Science at the University of California Berkeley and a Graduate Student Researcher with the [UC Berkeley Possibility Lab](https://possibilitylab.berkeley.edu).
+My name is Christian Hosam and I am an Assistant Professor of Political Science at Wellesley College.
+I was previously a PhD Candidate in Political Science at the University of California Berkeley and, among other things, a Graduate Student Researcher with the [UC Berkeley Possibility Lab](https://possibilitylab.berkeley.edu).
 My work has been published in <i>Politics, Groups, and Identites</i> and <i>Sociological Forum</i>.
 I am also the co-author of <i>Latino Politics, 3rd ed.</i>, with Professor Lisa Garcia Bedolla.
 I have also received generous research funding support from the [Social Science Research Council](https://www.ssrc.org/programs/drugs-security-and-democracy-program/democratic-anxieties-in-the-americas-research-grants/grantees/), the [UC Berkeley Institute for Governmental Studies](https://igs.berkeley.edu/student-opportunities/awards-grants), the [UC Berkeley Center for the Study of Law and Society](https://csls.berkeley.edu), and the [APSA Diversity Fellowship Program](https://apsanet.org/dfp).

 In addition to my academic work, I have also written for public outlets such as [Dissent Magazine](https://www.dissentmagazine.org/online_articles/from-police-brutality-to-the-city-budget) and [The Washington Post](https://www.washingtonpost.com/news/made-by-history/wp/2018/06/15/the-supreme-courts-long-war-against-voting-rights/).

-Outside of work, I can be found in the gym, listening to the same music on repeat, or walking my dog Penelope.
+Want to connect?
+Think and plot together?
+Please reach out at ch128@wellesley.edu

 <br>